Codigami/CFAlertViewController/README.md

     <img src="/Images/Use%20Cases.png" style="width: 100%" />
 </p>

-The above shown alert can easily be implemented using the code snippet
+The above shown alert can easily be implemented using the code snippet:
 ```swift
 // Create Alet View Controller
 let alertController = CFAlertViewController(title: "You've hit the limit",